cflat-dev/printlink/README.md

 cmake ..
 make
 ```
-how to run the included client:
+how to run the included example  client:
 ```
 lua  client.lua
 ```